Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

   * Storge Vessels
   * Ambit Extenders
 * Fix the Ambit Extender's media costs
+* Work on the Patterned Assembler more
+  * Make model and textures
+  * Make the Set Recipe spell
+  * Finish up the inv texture
-* work on the unfinished stuff (mostly the Crafting ???)
+* Work on the Speed

-For the Crafting ??? extend `LootableContainerBlockEntity` and use `Generic3x3ContainerScreenHandler`

-Also use the `ScreenHandlerListener` to update the crafting preview